cconmy/CCKC/MarkDown-Control-Copies/CCKC-4-6-Month-Week-2.md

 ### LOOK BEHIND YOU, CALL YOUR DOG (beginning the recall)
 While heeling your dog at a normal pace, look behind you (to make sure no one or nothing is in your way) and call your dog, taking 4 to 5 quick steps backwards.
 Make sure to say "(Dog's name), COME!" as you are still moving and give the dog a POP on the leash to help him toward you.
+Give the command ONCE, then use "happy talk" to encourage (make silly sounds like Boop-Boop or puppypyppy!).
+PRAISE vigorously AS your puppy comes AND when they get to YOU!

+### SIT-STAY WITH DISTRACTIONS
+With your dog in heel position, we will gradually begin adding distractions during the SIT-STAY.
+This may include obstacles, noises, other people, and dogs in the building.

+#### STAY vs. WAIT
+Some trainers prefer to use STAY and WAIT as separate commands.
+STAY is used as a final command that means "stay in that position and location you are in until I release you" whereas WAIT is used as a pause; it is a "freeze" command that will be followed by instruction.

+### SUBORDINATION EXERCISES
+We will continue throughout the course to practice these exercises:
+1. Elevation or Standing Over
+2. Inversion
+3. Subordinate/Settle position